smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 ### Perl vs Node.js

-Node.js is fully object-oriented, but functions are first class variables, which means you can use a function name any which way you want and invoke it in creative ways, but this risks confusing beginners.
-It is fully asynchronous.
+Node.js is object-oriented and asynchronous in it's core.

 The Node.js program flow can be scary for beginners.
 Even experienced programmers struggle with code flow and figuring out when a function